krishaamer/green-filter-research/research/literature/sustainability.md

 ### Social Objects {#social-objects}

 I’m interested in the concept of a “social object” https://medium.com/we-research-and-expriment-with-how-the-sharing/what-is-a-social-object-8dd52df0f15c and how the design can connect people to sustainable outcomes while shopping and investing.
 Perhaps even forming a community of sustainable action.
 What I showed in class looks like an app but it could also be a physical object (a speculative design).
 From the presentations I saw most students seemed to be interested in form and light (many lamps) and a couple were about medical uses.
-I don’t remember seeing one that could be compatible with the environmental sustainabilty focus unfortunately…
+I don’t remember seeing one that could be compatible with the environmental sustainability focus unfortunately…

 — What percent of all design is “sustainable design” ?
 Promoting sustainable design